Jibbenji96/Takeaway_solo_project/recipe.md

         # Returns:
         #   Nothing
         # Side-effects
-        #   Saves the dish to the self object
+        #   Saves the dish to the self object if enough of the dish is #   available.
         pass # No code here yet

     def show_menu(self):